 And I'm your host Mei-Ling Shaw.

-In this episode, we'll hear from Dr. Gerta Bardhoshi, associate professor of Counselor Education and director of research and training for the Iowa Center for School Mental Health.
+In this episode, we'll hear from Dr. Gerta Bardhoshi, associate professor of Counselor Education and director of research and training for the Scanlan Center for School Mental Health.
 The center, a partnership between the Iowa Department of Education and the University of Iowa, was established in 2021 to expand support for mental health to pre K-12 educators and schools across Iowa with a mission of service to Iowans.

 The center aims to connect educational partners, policymakers and mental health professionals with evidence-based practices and supports for improving outcomes.